541VC/541_Manuals/Our_Thesis.md

 541 Ventures defines frontier tech as a fundamental technology being developed for the future that has not yet arrived, therefore no one else but you are building.
 At 541, we put a very high value on the "fundamental" side of such technology so that the technology can be (and has to be) adopted and used by everyone when the future finally arrives.
+<br><br>
+[Please read this blog post](http://eun5e.com/2022/07/541-ventures-thesis/) for a more detailed articulation of our definition and thesis.

 </br>